CueChaotic/Bookstore_db_app/README.md

 ## 3. Usage

-Run the below command in your terminal to initiate the program:
+Run the below command in your terminal to initiate the program but ensure your virtual environment is activated beforehand (as laid out above):
 ```
 python Bookstore_program.py
 ```

-Note: Use python3 if on Linux
+**Note**: Use python3 if on Linux or MacOS

 ## 4. Credits

-Built entirely by CueChaotic
+Built by CueChaotic